lbl-camera/berteley/paper.md

 # Features
+`BERTeley’ is a Python package that aims to overcome current limitations in scientific topic modeling through the use of systematic text cleaning
 To remedy the unique issues that appear when conducting topic modeling on a corpus of scientific articles, a preprocessing suite was created and consists of the following steps:

  - Remove empty strings